roger2727/MitchellRoger_T3A2-A/README.md

 As we started working on the tasks, we would drag the task from the "To-Do" card to our assigned card on Trello.
 This way, the team could see who was responsible for each task and the progress of each task.
 Once we completed a task, we would move it from our assigned card to the "Completed" card on Trello.
 This helped us keep track of what had been done and what still needed to be done.

 After some more consideration after days 1 and 2, we revised our Kanban board to reflect the stages each task went through, as a result we added a to do, doing, review and testing steps before adding it into the completed category.
 Now our strategy encompassed a group wide review before completing the task, as well as gaining a better understanding of where each ticket was in the process of our agile method.
+We had also added additonal user stories upon reflection, to better capture the needs of our target audience.

+We also had a daily stand up where we discussed what to do next, what we are working on, and if there are any blockers or questions.
+Then these were made into tickets, during this meeting we also looked to refine our user stories to ensure that our tasks were purposeful.

 Overall, this process allowed for clear communication and organization within the team, and helped us ensure that all tasks were completed in a timely manner.
 It also allowed each of us to focus on our specific tasks and not get overwhelmed by the entire project.
 <br>